Kong/insomnia-docs/docs/insomnia/collection-runner.md

 {:.alert .alert-primary}
 **Note**: The test results shown in the Requests and in the Collection Runner are not to be confused with [Insomnia's Unit Testing feature](/insomnia/unit-testing).

+## Run with CLI

+The Run button dropdown includes an option to generate the CLI command which can be used to run the same collection using inso CLI.
+This command can be used in combination with [setup-inso](https://github.com/kong/setup-inso) to run this collection in a GitHub action.
+More information about the CLI options can be found in the [CLI docs section](/inso-cli/cli-command-reference)